mjbella/RGBlinky_ESP8266/README.md

 corner, and click Download ZIP.

 ## Install the libraries
-Install all of these ziped libraries into you Arduino environment by going to 'Sketch' -> 'Include Library' -> 'Add .ZIP Library...' then select the zip archive you downloaded.
+Install all of these zipped libraries into you Arduino environment by going to 'Sketch' -> 'Include Library' -> 'Add .ZIP Library...' then select the zip archive you downloaded.